snuzy/make/src/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.9.22 =
+* Fixed fatal error triggered by Gutenberg compatibility code in Make when used in combination with some plugins.

 = 1.9.21 =
 * Fixed appearance for toggle between Make builder and Gutenberg editing experience.